 Job Industry: HR & Business Support

-HR & Business Support professionals are responsible for a huge number of internal administration tasks which are critical for businesses of any size, in any sector.
+HR and Business Support professionals are responsible for a huge number of internal administration tasks which are critical for businesses of any size, in any sector.
 These include recruiting, onboarding, learning & development, performance management, career development, employee relations, and health & safety.
-Most of the professionals in this field work across many industries and most organisations have some HR & Business Support function in their business, whether it be a full team or individual practitioners.
+Most of the professionals in this field work across many industries and most organisations have some HR and Business Support function in their business, whether it be a full team or individual practitioners.

-Whilst HR & Business Support careers primarily focus on internal affairs within a given company, their responsibilities have a far wider impact on a business.
+Whilst HR and Business Support careers primarily focus on internal affairs within a given company, their responsibilities have a far wider impact on a business.
 Without a happy, well-functioning team, enterprises will likely have to spend vast amounts of money on hiring and training new staff, which can greatly affect their wider performance.
-Similarly, HR & Business Support jobs also require ensuring that a business complies with all legal frameworks, including laws around employee behaviour, and breaks and annual leave, ignorance of which can potentially have detrimental effects on how your business is perceived.
+Similarly, HR and Business Support jobs also require ensuring that a business complies with all legal frameworks, including laws around employee behaviour, and breaks and annual leave, ignorance of which can potentially have detrimental effects on how your business is perceived.

-In the wider scope of HR & Business Support, we also offer roles for project administrators, office managers, customer service, and executive & personal assistants.
+In the wider scope of HR and Business Support, we also offer roles for project administrators, office managers, customer service, and executive & personal assistants.
 Project administrators cover a wide range of industries and require a varying degree of expertise depending on the level of the role.
 Office management positions involve undertaking administrative tasks and facilities management, but also require experience in people management and knowledge of corporate finance.

-Customer service roles play a large part in an organisation’s wider customer experience, and require a varying degree of expertise, from data entry to providing comprehensive customer solutions.
+Customer service roles play a large part in an organisations’ wider customer experience, and require a varying degree of expertise, from data entry to providing comprehensive customer solutions.
 Jobs in personal or executive assistance cover a range of levels, from assisting a team to C-suite positions.
-These positions are ever-evolving, and demand skills from many areas.
+These positions are evolving, and demand skills from many areas.
 These roles also play a crucial part in the support of senior business managers.

 |Human Resource Coordinator||NZ$45,000 - NZ$60,000|